 The purpose of these findings is to satisfy the requirement of Public Resources Code Section 21000, et seq., and Sections 15091, 15092, 15093 and 15097 of the CEQA Guidelines, 14 Cal.
 Code Regs.
-Sections 15000, et seq., associated with approval of the 915 DeGuigne Residential Project and associated approvals (Rezone from M-S (Industrial and Service) to R3/PD (Medium Density Residential) and PF (Public Facilities)), General Plan Amendment (from Industrial to Residential Medium Density (up to 27 du/acre) and Public Facilities), Special Development Permit and Vesting Tentative Map).
-These findings provide the written analysis and conclusions of the City Council regarding the 915 DeGuigne Residential Project.
+Sections 15000, et seq., associated with approval of the 915 DeGuigne Residential Project and associated approvals (Special Development Permit and Vesting Tentative Map). ("the Project").
+These findings provide the written analysis and conclusions of the Planning Commission regarding the 915 DeGuigne Residential Project.
 They are divided into general sections, each of which is further divided into subsections.
 Each addresses a particular impact topic and/or requirement of law.
 At times, these findings refer to materials in the administrative record, which is available for review in the City's Planning Division.